aimms/documentation/dataexchange/using.rst

         </ElementObjectMapping>
     </AimmsXMLMapping>

-It describes an XML file with an object with four children, one of which is another object holding multiple structurally identical values, bound to an index :token:`k`.
+It describes an XML file with an object with four children, one of which is another object holding multiple structurally identical values, bound to an index ``k``.
 A matching XML file could look like:

 .. code-block:: xml